What Are Customer Touchpoints? (Plus How to Identify Them)

 Customer touchpoints are usually documented chronologically in a customer journey map.
 Doing so helps marketing, sales, and customer service teams identify what stops prospects and customers from proceeding with their journey.

 Do your ads’ landing pages take too long to load?
 Are customer service representatives available to chat or talk when customers have post-sales questions?
-By identifying touchpoints with friction (such as a page load issue or unavailable customer support), businesses can eliminate them or optimize the journey.
+Businesses can eliminate or optimize the journey by identifying touchpoints with friction (such as a page load issue or unavailable customer support).

 Why are customer touchpoints important?